optimsoc/optimsoc/doc/user_guide/tutorials.rst

 To abstract from these low level details and to encapsulate certain extensions OpTiMSoC comes with the message passing library (``libmp``).
 It is a rather simple, straight-forward message passing API.
 Two different styles of communication are supported: message-oriented and connection-oriented.
-Message-oriented communication is prefered when you have spurious communication between many different communication partners.
+Message-oriented communication is preferred when you have spurious communication between many different communication partners.
-Connection-oriented communication is prefered when you have a fixed setup of channels between communication partners.
+Connection-oriented communication is preferred when you have a fixed setup of channels between communication partners.

 In this part of the tutorial you will learn the basic usage of the message passing library using message-oriented communication.
 In the ``baremetal-apps`` you can find the ``hello_mp`` example.